-Check if you have a Mincha Gedola minyan in a shul, courtyard, playground, parking lot... near you.
+Check if you have a Mincha Gedola minyan near you.

 Chanuka candles should be lit BEFORE Shabbat candles - even if different people are lighting each.
 Count on 5-10 minutes before the posted Shabbat lighting time; adjust according to your household's experience.
 Save Ma'oz Tzur for the Shabbat table - it saves some time and also helps us bring Chanuka to the Shabbat Chanuka table.